 If Hawaii has one perceived flaw, it’s the price tag.
 Visitors often marvel at the high cost of living in the main tourism district of Waikiki, telling jokes about a $6 gallon of milk or a $15 margarita.
 But sitting in the shadows of the fancy hotels and high-end restaurants are a collection of local eateries that won’t break the bank.
 From cafeteria-style Japanese noodles to happy hour specials, there are many places to get a great meal for less than $20.
 Here's exactly where you find them.

-What to order: Pau Hana Special: A fish sandwich and a Maui Brewing Co. beer for $10
+What to order: A fish sandwich and a Maui Brewing Co. beer ($10)

-What to order: Poke bowls for $6 to $8
+What to order: Poke bowls for around $8

 While patrons pay upwards of $15 to $20 for small poke plates in Waikiki, locals simply hit the grocery store and walk away with an $8 poke bowl -- that is, marinated fish over hot rice.
 Poke is the go-to grab-and-go meal for locals, and the regular old grocery store chain of Foodland is revered as having the best.